Taichung Park

 公園日景

 Taichung Park has been an important landmark in Taichung City since its establishment on October 28, 1903 (Meiji 36).
-The park features beautiful landscapes such as an artificial lake, pavilions, and winding bridges, as well as various recreational facilities including an outdoor music stage, a children's playground, and tennis courts, making it suitable for family outings and leisure activities.
-Its convenient location in the urban area of Taichung City has made it a popular destination for families to visit on weekends.
+The park features beautiful landscaping, including an artificial lake, pavilions, curved bridges, and more.
+There are also various recreational facilities such as an outdoor music stage, a children's play area, and tennis courts, making it suitable for family leisure and activities.
+Due to its location in downtown Taichung and convenient transportation, it has become a popular destination for family outings on weekends.

 Taichung Park Introduction